MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-hyperv-issue.md

     # cp /boot/initrd.img-<kernelVersion> /boot/initrd.img-<kernelVersion>.bak
     ```

-### <a id="reenable-hv_netvsc-offline"></a>Solution 2: Enable the Hyper-V network driver offline
+### <a id="reenable-hv_netvsc-offline"></a>Solution 2: Enable Hyper-V network driver offline

 1. Use [az vm repair](./repair-linux-vm-using-azure-virtual-machine-repair-commands.md) to access the contents of the affected OS disk from a rescue VM.

 2. Mount and chroot to the file systems of the attached OS disk in the rescue VM by following [chroot instructions](./chroot-environment-linux.md).

-3. Once the content of the affected OS disk is accessed, follow steps 4 and 5 in [Solution 1: Enable the Hyper-V network driver by using the serial console](#reenable-hv_netvsc-online) to reenable the drivers and rebuild the initial RAMdisk image.
+3. Once the content of the affected OS disk is accessed, follow steps 4 and 5 in [Solution 1: Enable Hyper-V network driver by using serial console](#reenable-hv_netvsc-online) to reenable the drivers and rebuild the initial RAMdisk image.

     Before the initial RAMdisk image is rebuilt, switch to chroot environment.
 The full path of the image must be provided.